-[SEB held a U.S. patent on a deep fryer whose exterior surface remained cool to the touch.
+[SEB held U.S. Pat.
+No. 4,995,312 on a deep fryer whose exterior surface remained cool to the touch.
 Pentalpha cloned an SEB fryer it purchased in Hong Kong (which did not bear U.S. patent markings).
 It sold infringing fryers to Sunbeam, Fingerhut, and Montgomery Ward, which resold them in the United States.
 Pentalpha argued that it did not "induce" these sales under § 271(b) because it did not know about the patent.]